lkrsova/lkrsova.github.io/pages/about.md

 My favorite games are ones which put the gamer in the center of their design by creating an immersive experience with their rich narrative and thoughtful designed experience.
 I am currently working on my way through **The Witcher 3: Wild Hunt** and its expansions.
 I am also a huge fan of indie games and applaud all the game developers putting their work out there.

 Occasionally, I am a game tester and localization translator for games and software.

+If you want to connect with me you can find me on Steam as leeloo.